peco/peco/README.md

 ## Select Range Of Lines

-Not only can you select multiple lines one by one, you can select a range of lines
+Not only can you select multiple lines one by one, you can select a range of lines (Note: The ToggleRangeMode action is not enabled by default.
+You need to put a custom key binding in your config file)

 ![optimized](http://peco.github.io/images/peco-demo-range-mode.gif)